-REACH is a European regulation (Regulation No. 1907/2006) which came into force in 2007 to make the manufacturing and use of chemical substances safe in European industry.
+REACH is a European regulation (regulation n°1907/2006) which came into force in 2007 to secure the manufacture and use of chemical substances in European industry.

 Its goals are to:

-- Protect human health and the environment from the potential risks of chemical substances;
+- Protect human health and the environment against the potential risks of chemical substances;

-- Establish identical and transparent information on the nature and risks of substances, as they are or in a mixture, from the supplier to the final customer;
+- Establish identical and transparent information on the nature and risks of substances, as such or in a mixture, from the supplier to the end customer;

-- Make the handling of chemical substances safe for employees;
+- Secure the handling of chemical substances by employees;

 - Strengthen the competitiveness of industry, in particular the chemical industry, a key sector of the economy in Europe.

-We hope this will have answered most of your questions
+We hope that we have answered most of your questions.

 on our wool and that you will like it!